 The Better Business Bureau (BBB) is a U.S.-based nonprofit organization that provides mediation services between consumers and businesses.
 The BBB also collects and reports customer satisfaction data on businesses.
 The organization was founded in 1912 and is headquartered in Arlington, Virginia.

 The BBB accredits businesses that commit to resolving complaints filed by customers.
 To be accredited, businesses must meet the BBB’s standards for trust and transparency.
-The BBB also rates businesses based on customer reviews, complaint data, and other factors.
+The BBB also rates businesses based on customer feedbacks, complaint data, and other factors.
 The BBB does not have the legal authority to shut down a business.
 However, the organization can revoke a business’s accreditation if it finds that the business is no longer meeting its standards for trust and transparency.

 Can the BBB shut down a business